A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: Background

-In our case, we generate graphs that are intended to look like software dependency graphs.
+In our case, we generate graphs that are intended to be similar to software dependency graphs.
 We consider two types of graphs: those resulting from an analysis of software systems, and those created by a generative model.
 The former are qualified as ``empirical'' or ``true'', the latter being qualified as ``synthetic'' or ``artificial''.